Few who know Hampshire will be surprised that the inspiration for the tradition was an act of empathy

 Tolling for the outcast, burnin’ constantly at stake

 An’ we gazed upon the chimes of freedom flashing

 – From “Chimes of Freedom,” Bob Dylan, 1964

-For weeks every spring, the Div-Free Bell clangs jubilantly from Hampshire’s campus across the trap-rock ridge of the Holyoke Mountains, heard for miles around, day and night.
+Every spring, the Div-Free Bell clangs jubilantly from Hampshire’s campus across the trap-rock ridge of the Holyoke Mountains, heard for miles around, day and night for weeks.
 Few who know Hampshire will be surprised to learn that the inspiration for this tradition, some 35 years ago, was an act of empathy.

 At a college where all students for their final year of studies plan, complete, and defend an advanced, intensive independent project before a faculty committee, every tolling represents an undergraduate released from the final evaluation meeting with an assessment of having passed the last degree requirement.

 Giving students a bell to chime was not a decision of a college trying to imitate other school traditions, such as William & Mary seniors ringing their Wren Bell to begin commencement festivities, Colgate seniors throwing torches in a fire pit, Wellesley seniors competing at wooden-hoop rolling (and dousing the winner in the lake), and Liberty University nursing students making a bonfire of their scrubs.

 Rather, it began as a student sensing a need.
 “It was spring 1981 and I had passed my Division III and was sitting in the Bridge Café,” remembers Jonathan Frank.
 “A student approached me, someone who I kind of knew but not well.
 She was so excited, she just got out of her committee meeting and had passed Div III.
 You could just see how excited she was.
 I didn’t really know her.
 She didn’t have anywhere to go with her excitement but she came up to me and told me her news.
 I said, ‘Oh, great, congratulations.’”